dj-26/Beyond-Quantum/README.md

 # Beyond Quantum
 A real-time strategy about quantum physics and beyond

+## Concept

+Quantum theory is an unfinished story.
+Because of the so-called "[measurement problem](https://en.wikipedia.org/wiki/Measurement_problem)", no one knows if it is ultimately correct.
+Various alternative possibilities have been studied by scientists such as Einstein, Wigner, de Broglie to go beyond standard quantum theory formulated by scientists such as Bohr.

+In Beyond Quantum, these scientists come back live in a real-time strategy game setting!
+What's more, they embody features of nonlocality, determinism, consciousness-collapse, and tunnelling, to personify their own scientific thoughts and theories!

+## Target audience

+Everyone, with or without an interest in quantum physics.
+Absolutely no prerequisite knowledge is required to enjoy the game!

 ## Game instructions
 ### Goal

-Beyond Quantum University trains scientists such as .
-Preserve your own Beyond Quantum University and bring down others'!
+In the Beyond Quantum land, several Beyond Quantum University train scientists to personify quantum physics and beyond.
+You are in charge of one of them.
+Preserve your own university under the competition of others'!

-Achieve this by engaging your scientists to debates with other scientists and universities!
+You can achieve this by training scientists and letting them engage in combats with other scientists and universities.

 ### Control

 - Select unit/building: Left click mouse.
 - Move unit/attack: Right click mouse.
-- Zoom in/out: Use keys Z/X or mouse wheel
+- Zoom in/out: Use keys Z/X or mouse wheel.
 - Scroll camera: Move mouse to border, or use keys W/S/A/S (alternatively use keys up/down/left/right).
 - Rotate camera: Use keys G/H for left/right rotation.
-Hold mouse right click for arbitrary directions.
+Hold mouse right button and move cursor to rotate in arbitrary directions.

 ### Population